hj-n/zadu/README.md

 metric evaluates only the `O(nk)` distances selected by the two neighbor tables, and multiple requested `k` values share one maximum-`k` prefix calculation.

-The optional execution configuration currently exposes the exact NumPy/FAISS CPU path and a human-readable memory budget:
+The execution configuration exposes the default exact NumPy/FAISS CPU path, an optional MLX preview, and a human-readable memory budget:

 ```python
 from zadu import ExecutionConfig, ZADU